mondskiez/ansible_control/README.md

 Existing Ubuntu Server with a user with sudo privilegdes

-1. Create an ssh-key pair on Windows or Linux/MacOS
+a.
+Create an ssh-key pair on Windows or Linux/MacOS

 ```bash
 $ ssh-keygen -t ed25519 -C "your comment"